 - Formal rules of evidence do not apply.
 If the information is considered relevant to prove or disprove a fact at issue, it should be admitted.
 If credible, it should be considered. - Evidence is any kind of information presented with the intent to prove what took place. - Certain types of evidence may be relevant to the credibility of the witness, but not to the charges. - Consider if drugs or alcohol played a role. - If so, do you know what you need to know about the role of alcohol on behavior?
 Timing?
 Incapacitation? - Look for evidence of prior planning.

 CREDIBILITY

-- Credible is not synonymous with truthful. - Memory errors do not necessarily destroy witness credibility, nor does some evasion or misleading. - Credibility is largely a function of consistency and corroboration. - Refrain from focusing on irrelevant inaccuracies and inconsistencies. - Pay attention to the following factors...
+- Credible is not synonymous with truthful. - Memory errors do not necessarily destroy witness credibility, nor does some evasion or misleading. - Refrain from focusing on irrelevant inaccuracies and inconsistencies. - Pay attention to the following factors...